 4.1 Diploma: Public Administration Students who wish to enroll for the diploma must apply to student admissions before 31 October.
 These students must submit their matriculation results by the second week in January of the following year.
 The number of students enrolled each year will be determined the University and the departmental growth policies.
-In addition to the minimum University admission requirements, the following criteria must be met by students wishing to study this diploma. • Minimum requirements NSC Maths 3 or Maths Literacy 4, English 3 and Two 20 credit subjects (one at a rating code 3 and one at 4) or equivalent qualification. - A senior certificate or equivalent qualification.
+In addition to the minimum University admission requirements, the following criteria must be met by students wishing to study this diploma. - Minimum requirements NSC Maths 3 or Maths Literacy 4, English 3 and Two 20 credit subjects (one at a rating code 3 and one at 4) or equivalent qualification. - A senior certificate or equivalent qualification.
 Applicants with 27 or more points will be considered.
 Compulsory subjects: English HG D or SG C. - DUT RPL process is an alternative entry route. - An access pathway for mature students (older than 23 years with a minimum of 3 years work experience in the related field) will be provided. - A National Certificate (Vocational) Level 4 issued by the Council for General and Further Education and Training with at least 50% in English - All candidates who successfully complete the Higher Certificate in Public Administration will be admitted into the Diploma programme and will be granted credits for the first year of the Diploma programme up to a maximum of 50% of the total credits.
 ADMISSION RATING SYSTEM The following admission rating system will be used to rank the applicant in order to facilitate the selection of students applying for the Diploma in Public Administration on a purely merit basis.
 4.2.
 B. Tech: Public Management Applicants for this programme must have a National Diploma: Public Management or appropriate Three (3) year qualification.
-AND IN ADDITION Learners must have achieved an average of 60% at 3rd level OR Have relevant practical experience in the public or management work environment.
-OR Students in possession of National 'N' Diploma in Pubic Management and Administration from TVET institution are required to have 60% in all the N6 subjects.
-In addition students will be required to complete the following subjects: SEMETSER I Public Financial Management 2 Public Human Resources Management 2 Policy Studies 3 SEMESTER 2 Fundamentals of Research 2 Public Financial & Procurement Management 3 Public Human Resources Management 3 Students interested in registering for BTECH Public Management and are not in possession of an appropriate ND Public Management & Administration qualification will be required to complete the above modules.
-NB: THESE ARE PURELY EXTENDED CURRICULAR MODULES TO PREPARE AND ENABLE LEARNERS TO BE ADMITTED INTO B-TECH: PUBLIC MANAGEMENT PROGRAMME.
+2019 is the final year for first time Btech registration AND IN ADDITION Learners must have achieved an average of 60% at 3rd level OR Have relevant practical experience in the public or management work environment.
 4.3 Master of Management Sciences (Public Administration) Applicants must have:

 - (I) B Tech: Public Management or an appropriate four year qualification.

 - (ii) Two or more years relevant working experience

-4.4Doctor of Philosophy in Management Sciences (Public Administration)
+4.4 Doctor of Philosophy in Management Sciences (Public Administration)

 Applicants must have an M Tech: Public Management or an appropriate tertiary Qualification at Master's level.

 5. PROGRAMME STRUCTURE

 See General Rule G33

 6. ASSESSMENT PLAN

 A final result shall be composed of the following:

-Year Mark40%Examination Mark60%
+Year Mark 40% Examination Mark 60%

 Assessment Methods

 Summative: Test, one three hour written exam, assignments, etc

 Informative: Presentation, role play, etc

 The year mark shall be made up of the average of assessments during the year.
 Measures for assessment for assessment for each subject may differ and are outlined in the study guide for that subject.

 7. RE-REGISTRATION RULES

 See General Rule G29

 Exclusion Rules

 See Common Faculty rule.